 Sunday, November 1, 2009

-Vegetables of your choice: 1 cup chopped (I normally add carrots, french beans, peas, potato)
+Vegetables of your choice: 1 cup chopped, optional (I normally add carrots, french beans, peas, potato)

 Oil: 2-3 tbsp